3enoit3/chess/checklist.md

 =========
 # My checklist
 ## On each move
+1. Can I ignore the last move? _dodge_
+    * if no: any escape, defense or attack of equivalent/bigger value
+2. Is there a tactical win? _jab_
+    * a forced move? any check, capture or kick
+    * a weakness? any funny alignment, unprotected piece or bad pawn
+3. How can I get stronger than my opponent? _delta_
+    * better pieces? from light to heavy: is it strong? if not, where can it be stronger or can it be traded?
+    * better pawn structure?

+Would like to include: plan

+### Old
+#### v2
 _The "fist" of chess_
 1. Can I **ignore** the last move? any threat
 2. Can I **force** a move? any check, capture or kick